SystemsApproach/tcpcc/intro.rst

-constraints."* Formulating a congestion-control mechanism as an algorithm to optimize an objective function is traceable to a paper by Frank Kelly in 1997, and later extended by Sanjeewa Athuraliya and Steven Low to take into account both traffic sources (TCP) and the Active Queue Management (AQM) techniques implemented by network routers.
+constraints."* Formulating a congestion-control mechanism as an algorithm to optimize an objective function is traceable to a paper by Frank Kelly in 1997, and later extended by Sanjeewa Athuraliya and Steven Low to take into account both traffic sources (TCP) and router queuing techniques (AQM).

 .. _reading_kelly_low:
 .. admonition:: Further Reading